cedlemo/ctypes-stubs-generation-notes/README.md

 ## Cstubs Enums bindings from the GObject-Introspection library

-In this example I will describe how to use the Ctypes Stubs module to bind C enums with `Cstubs.Types.TYPE.enum` and especially the enum `GITypeInfo` whith a `discover.exe` application which will be able to get the libs and flags needed to compile the intermediate C generator.
+In this example I will describe how to use the Ctypes Stubs module to bind C enums with `Cstubs.Types.TYPE.enum` and especially the enum `GITypeInfo`.
+Here is the following enum that we want to bind:

 ```c
 typedef enum